SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 Requirements:

-REQ-PACKET-PRIORITY: Packet priority relative to other packets in the transport flow (UDP 4-tuple).
+REQ-PACKET-PRIORITY: Packet priority relative to other packets within the same transport flow (UDP 4-tuple).
-REQ-PACKET-DELAY: Metadata to indicate whether the packet can tolerate delay.
+REQ-PACKET-DELAY: Metadata to indicate whether a packet can tolerate delay.

 ## Mixed-Traffic and User Preferences {#uc-preferences}

 Some content is more resilient to buffering and delays (e.g., file copy, file download) compared to interactive traffic.
 This traffic can be buffered in favor of improved interactivity, without significant impact to the user experience.
-For example, an on-going file copy operation flow (UDP 4-tuple) a remote desktop user can tolerate more delay than the flow carrying graphics updates.
+For example, an on-going file copy operation flow (UDP 4-tuple) of a remote desktop user can tolerate more delay than the flow carrying graphics updates.
 Or, a user application flow downloading software updates in the background can tolerate more delay than a foreground application flow.

 This applies only when data is sent in different flows (UDP 4-tuples) that belong to the same network attachment (see {{net-attach}} for details).